AlbumPetasum18/UPQuest/README.md

 #Game Play

 The game is very easy to play since all you have to do is complete all the missions that each level has.
-The character on this game can easily be controlled by the arrow keys, depending on what the level requires.
+The character on this game can easily be controlled by the arrow keys, or depending on what the level requires.

 #Developers